tidders2000/rmc/README.md

 -Add pagination to the feedback page

+-tidy up password change so not showing salted stars

 - Add badge names

 - At an organisational level it would be useful to analyse feedback trends.
 A wider dashboard would